B-Kiraly/Benndots-HGengine-ROMhack/README.md

 * Add feebas - milotic and Clamperl line to the fishing pool
 * Dodrio special evo into Espathra (confirmed modeled, but its pre-evo isn't)
 * Add Swablu-Alteria (fairy / flying), lileep-cradily, anorith-armaldo, castform (mt. silver?)
-* Add fossil pokemon all around the Cinnabar Island or Pewter area, whichever makes more sense.
+* Add wild fossil pokemon all around the Cinnabar Island or Pewter area, whichever makes more sense.
-* Normal/Rock Cubone evolves into either Dark/Rock Marowak or Normal/Ground Kangaskhan?
-(Cubone typing would temporarily collide with Rhyhorn, who exists in the same general area of the map currently)

 ## Important Notes / Limitations